artemis-hardware/artemis-cc/README.md

 The rs2 communicates with the baudrate 115200.

 Uncomment function calls in [sensor-rs2.py](/sensor-rs2.py) to send messages in different ways (see code documentation).

+## Experiment data
+[experiment_data](/experiment_data/) contains data from the tests that were part of the bachelor thesis by Axel Karlsson and Frej Larssen.